liferay-search/liferay-docs/en/developer/customization/articles/99-customization-with-ext/02-customizing-core-functionality-with-ext/03-anatomy-of-an-ext-plugin.markdown

     - `liferay-portlet-ext.xml`: This file is similar to `portlet-ext.xml`, but
      is for additional definition elements specific to Liferay.
 The `liferay-portlet.xml` file contains very few definition elements in
-     @product-ver@ because portlets were modularized and moved out of core.
+     @sharepoint-ver@ because portlets were modularized and moved out of core.
 To override the remaining definition elements, copy the complete definition of the desired portlet from `liferay-portlet.xml` in Liferay's source code, then apply the necessary changes.

     - `portlet-ext.xml`: Used to overwrite the definition of a build-in portlet.
      The `portlet.xml` file contains very few portlet configurations in
-     @product-ver@ because portlets were modularized and moved out of core.
+     @sharepoint-ver@ because portlets were modularized and moved out of core.
 To override this file, copy the complete definition of the desired portlet from `portlet-custom.xml` in Liferay's source code, then apply the necessary changes.

     - `struts-config-ext.xml` and `tiles-defs-ext.xml`: These files are used to
      customize the struts actions used by core portlets.
-Since most portlets were modularized and moved out of core in @product-ver@, the `struts-config.xml` and `tiles-defs.xml` files are sparsely used.
+Since most portlets were modularized and moved out of core in @sharepoint-ver@, the `struts-config.xml` and `tiles-defs.xml` files are sparsely used.

-    - `web.xml`: Used to overwrite web application configurations and servlet information for @product-ver@.
+    - `web.xml`: Used to overwrite web application configurations and servlet information for @sharepoint-ver@.

 | **Note:** After creating an Ext plugin, remove the files from
 | `docroot/WEB-INF/ext-web/docroot/WEB-INF` that you don't need to customize.
 | Removing files you're not customizing prevents incompatibilities that could
-| manifest from @product@ updates.
+| manifest from @sharepoint@ updates.

 Great!
 Now you're familiar with an Ext plugin's folder structure and its most significant files.